2021 National Runner-Ups

 2005 NFCA West Region Coach of the Year

-Entering her 11th season as the head coach of the Florida State softball program in 2019, Lonni Alameda has guided the Seminoles back into one of the nation’s best teams.
-After seven Women’s College World Series appearances from 1987-2004, the Seminoles have returned to the final site of women’s collegiate softball three times in the last five seasons (2014, 2016 and 2018), including winning the program’s first NCAA National Championship in 2018, a WCWS semifinals appearance in 2016, as well as six consecutive trips to the NCAA Super Regionals (2013-18).
-Florida State has earned six ACC regular season titles in a row, five straight ACC Tournament titles and now owns 16 ACC Championships.
+Entering her 15th season as the head coach of the Florida State softball program in 2023, Lonni Alameda has guided the Seminoles back into one of the nation’s best teams.
+After seven Women’s College World Series appearances from 1987-2004, the Seminoles have returned to the final site of women’s collegiate softball four times in the last seven complete seasons (2014, 2016, 2018 and 2021), including winning the program’s first NCAA National Championship in 2018, a WCWS Finals appearance in 2021, a WCWS semifinals appearance in 2016, as well as eight consecutive trips to the NCAA Super Regionals (2013-19, 2021).
+Florida State had earned seven ACC regular season/division titles in a row and six straight ACC Tournament titles heading into the 2021 season and now owns 18 ACC Championships.

-FSU has played in the NCAA postseason every year under Alameda, and is one of only nine schools to participate in the NCAA Tournament in every season since 2000.
-Since Alameda has made Tallahassee her home, she has led the Seminoles to nine ACC Championship game appearances in 10 seasons, with titles in 2011, 2014, 2015, 2016, 2017 and 2018.
+FSU has played in the NCAA postseason every year under Alameda and is one of only nine schools to participate in the NCAA Tournament in every season since 2000.
+Since Alameda has made Tallahassee her home, she has led the Seminoles to 11 ACC Championship game appearances in 13 full seasons, with titles in 2011, 2014, 2015, 2016, 2017, 2018, 2019 and 2021

 The Seminoles topped the collegiate softball world in 2018, earning their first NCAA National Championship with an 8-3 win over No. 5 Washington on June 5.
 Florida State earned the nickname of “Cardiac Kids” throughout the postseason as FSU tied an NCAA record of six wins in elimination games during the NCAA Tournament and the Noles had to come from behind in all three wins at the 2018 ACC Tournament.
 Florida State became the third team in history to lose its first game of the WCWS and come back through the loser’s bracket to win the National Championship, joining Texas A&M (1983) and UCLA (2003).